-MH-CET is an online exam with 200 questions of 1 mark each, to be completed in 150 minutes, with no negative marking.
-The questions in this exam are presented in random order and not section wise.
-Last year, the biggest change in the exam was four options instead of five options.
-In this article, we will discuss about the Data Comparison, Data Interpretation & Data Sufficiency questions of the MH-CET exam.
+MAH-CET is an online exam with 200 questions of 1 mark each, to be completed in 150 minutes, with no negative marking.
+The questions in this exam are presented in random order and not section-wise.
+DI & DS questions constitute 15-20 questions in the Quantitative section.
+In this article, we will discuss about the Data Comparison, Data Interpretation & Data Sufficiency questions of the MAH-CET exam.
 Let us analyze in detail.
 Major topics on which the questions are asked are: Tables, Line graphs, Pie Charts, Data Sufficiency and Data Comparison etc.

 Broadly, we can divide questions in the following three categories:

 Following is a discussion on each of them one by one:

 If we analyze the previous year papers generally, there are around 3 - 4 graphs having 5 questions each.
 Graphs are: Line graph, Tables and Pie Charts.
 The questions are easy but calculation intensive.
 The level of difficulty of the questions based on these graphs is generally easy to moderate.
 To solve the questions on graphs, you need to focus on the basics of DI like relating given data to real-life scenario for easy understanding, using the options, scanning and skipping for proper selection.
 You should also try understanding the nature of data given whether it is absolute or relative.
 You should also practice proper time management i.e. you should know where to stop and move onto the next set of questions, in case you are getting stuck on a particular set.